folkehelseinstituttet/surveillance_data/README.md

 # Important notes
+- 2022-04-04: Hospital all causes data will no longer be presented as a part of the Covid-19 statistics.
+This is due to the fact that it no longer gets updated from NoPAR and will give an underestimated number.

 - 2022-03-18: Due to technical problems in SYSVAK, data on covid-19 vaccination have not been updated since 16th of March.
 SYSVAK is working to rectify the problem.

 - 2022-03.17: The Covid-19 deaths data will from this date come from DÅR via Beredt C-19 instead of from MSIS.
 This is because the DÅR data is more up to date at this point.
 The new file will get a new name and the file will not include sex, age and counties.
 The file will be updated every Tuesday morning.